Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 Objective:

-  - Desks are now enclosed into boxes.
+  - Boards are now enclosed into boxes.
   - Test of influence of box.

 Experiment 4.1: Anchor 101, Tag 1